 Enchanting as Château Rhianfa is many guests can happily end up never venturing outside of the castle grounds.
 But for those that do, between Anglesey Island and Snowdonia National Park you will be spoiled for things to see and do, from historical and cultural sights to amazing scenery and sporting activities.

-It a UNESCO World Heritage site, with the organization describing it as one of “the finest examples of late 13th century and early 14th century military architecture in Europe”.
-Certainly a must see in Anglesey, if not in all of North Wales.
+It is a UNESCO World Heritage site, with the organization describing it as one of “the finest examples of late 13th century and early 14th century military architecture in Europe”.
+Certainly, a must see in Anglesey, if not in all of North Wales.

 The spectacular Snowdonia National Park probably doesn’t need any introduction, being as it is one of Britain’s rural highlights.
-It is just 15 minute’s drive from the château and is a wonderland of stunning scenery.
+It is just a 15-minute drive from the château and is a wonderland of stunning scenery.

 There is also much more to see and do, in the immediate area and farther afield, too much to mention here.
 The staff at the château will always be at hand though with good advice and recommendations and they can also arrange all sorts of tours and trips, including bespoke tours in the surrounding area and beyond.